amzn/selling-partner-api-docs/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md

 ## LISTINGS_ITEM_ISSUES_CHANGE

+Sellers and vendors can subscribe to this notification.

 Amazon sends a **LISTINGS_ITEM_ISSUES_CHANGE** notification whenever there is a change to the issues associated with a listings item that the selling partner owns.
 Issues point out that the listings item has problems which cause listing inactive, search suppression, or other quality problems.
 For example, if the selling partner's product image has low resolution, this issue will cause search suppression for this product.
 Amazon sends **LISTINGS_ITEM_ISSUES_CHANGE** notifications for items listed in any Amazon marketplace.

 **LISTINGS_ITEM_ISSUES_CHANGE** notifications are triggered when an issue on a listing is either created, fixed, or updated.
 The notification payload includes basic listing information, related issue severity, and enforcement actions caused by issues.
 To retrieve more details about issues associated with a listing, call the **Selling Partner API for Listings Items**.
 For more information, see the [Listings Items API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/listings-items-api-use-case-guide/listings-items-api-use-case-guide_2021-08-01.md).